olitrussle/blog/_posts/2016-07-14-trussle-stories-the-freelancer.md

 layout: post
 title: 'Trussle Stories: The Freelancer'
 excerpt: >-
-  In this story, we hear from a freelance designer who almost didn’t use our service at all…
+  In this story, we hear from James, a freelance designer who almost didn’t use our service at all…
 author_twitter: oliwesbiz
 thumbnail_filename: James_square.jpeg
 author: Oli West